 An extension is when we add to an already existing structure, in this instance; we are adding to a chord.
-When we add extensions, we delve deeper into what makes jazz sound like jazz and what creates the tension and release it is known for.
 As a musician of any instrument, extensions are probably easiest to understand when they are explained using a piano due to the piano’s inherent linear sequential structure.
 For this reason, brass and woodwind instrumentalists often learn harmony and arranging using the piano as a visual and tactile guide.

 The fundamental extension to any triad is the seventh as mentioned earlier, however because this is so fundamental, it doesn’t fall under the umbrella of what we refer to as extensions in the context of jazz.
 It’s what we add in addition to the seventh which we refer to as extensions and these influence the colour of the chord and subsequently mood of the music.
 We can add extensions to any seventh chord, provided it does not clash with the melody.

 An important point to note is that sevenths do not always feature in jazz chords (for example sus chords), however they do feature in the large majority of them which is why we will start from this point.

 If you take a look below, you can see the chord tones numbered from 1-13.

 The 9th can be added to the major and the minor, dominant and half diminished seventh chords.
 Below is an example of a C major 9 chord notated in the treble clef and also laid out on the keyboard with the chord tones written below.

 The 11th can be added to minor, half diminished and diminished seventh chords.
 Below is an example of a D minor 11 chords notated in the treble clef and also laid out on the keyboard with the chord tones written below.
 Notice that the 9th is also included, whilst this is not mandatory, usually when you see a Dm11 the 9th is also implied.